Libraries of the University of Cambridge

 There are over 100 libraries within the University of Cambridge.
 These include Cambridge University Library, the main university library, affiliated libraries, departmental and faculty libraries, college libraries, and various other specialist libraries associated with the university.
 Across all libraries, the university houses approximately 16 million books.

 University Library

 Cambridge University Library, referred to within the university as "the University Library" or just "the UL", is the central research library.
 It holds around 8 million items (including maps and sheet music) and, in contrast with the Bodleian or the British Library, many of its books are available on open shelves.
 It is one of the six legal deposit libraries in the United Kingdom, and is therefore entitled to request a free copy of every book published in the UK and Ireland.
 Through legal deposit, purchases and donations it receives around 100,000 books every year.

 Affiliated faculty/departmental libraries

-There are thirty three faculty and departmental libraries associated with the main University Library, for the purpose of central governance and administration.
+There are sixty three faculty and departmental libraries associated with the main University Library, for the purpose of central governance and administration.
 This group is a growing network, with a remit to "maximise efficiency while catering to the diverse range of user needs."